Speed Reads:

 • Low battery life (compared to corded models)

 Everything about the TOPDON is designed for easy use and handling.
-The device comes in a sturdy, ergonomic case.
 The Bluetooth dongle slots into the scanner itself and is easily removed with a single push.
-Setting up the TOPDON requires an internet connection as you’ll need to input the included activation code.
-Once your account is made, TOPDON provides free lifetime updates.
+Setting up the TOPDON requires an internet connection and we were required to input our included activation code.
+Once the account is made, TOPDON provides free lifetime updates.

-The large touchscreen interface is easy to navigate and can be used even by those without advanced auto maintenance knowledge.
-There is even a “learning” feature, that will show you how to use some of the advanced functions.
+We found the large touchscreen interface to be easy to navigate, even without advanced auto maintenance knowledge.
+There is even a “learning” feature that explains the TOPDON’s advanced functions.
 The menu layout is among the most straightforward of the scanners that we tested.

 We were able to use the TOPDON to recalibrate the power windows in our test vehicle, fixing a longstanding issue.